GurkeeratChhina/KhT/README.md

     python3 KhT new_tangle

-If you have comments or questions about this package, [please get in touch](https://cbz20.raspberryip.com/).
+If you have comments or questions about this package, or if you find a bug, [please get in touch](https://cbz20.raspberryip.com/).

 ## References ##

-[KWZ] Artem Kotelskiy, Liam Watson and Claudius Zibrowius, _Immersed curves in Khovanov homology_, in preparation
+[KWZ] Artem Kotelskiy, Liam Watson and Claudius Zibrowius, _Immersed curves in Khovanov homology_, arXiv preprint [1910.14584](https://arxiv.org/abs/1910.14584)

 ## License ##